by Dr. Lawrence Wilson

-The dictionary defines anger is a passion or expression of extreme displeasure, often with a desire to hit back or punish in some way.
-In addition, the word resentment is often used interchangeably with anger.
+2. Dictionary definition - A passion or expression of extreme displeasure, often with a desire to hit back or punish in some way.

-Physics.
+3. Physics.
 Anger is non-action or a reversed response to a situation that is causing fear.
-This concept is explained in detail in the article entitled Why Are Many Women Angry?

-Biology/physiology.
-Anger is a response of the adrenal glands and thyroid gland to a perceived threat of some kind.
+4. Biology/physiology.
+Anger is a state of glandular arousal the body in response to danger or perceived danger.
 Anger causes the secretion of the adrenal hormones adrenaline and noradrenaline.
 These basically arouse the body to prepare it to fight or run.
-So anger is a state of glandular arousal the body in response to danger or perceived danger.

 Chronic anger may be viewed in terms of the glandular system as an approach to life in which one is usually in a state of readiness for an attack at all times.
 It is not unlike paranoia, except that paranoia is more of the mind, while anger is more of the body and the emotions.